 FORMS AND COPYRIGHT REGULATIONS

-- All models and video participants need to sign a release form, granting ownership of the footage to the University of Arizona for use in any current and/or future productions
+- All models and video participants need to sign a release form (Spanish version), granting ownership of the footage to the University of Arizona for use in any current and/or future productions

 - Understand copyright regulations for all purchased content, such as photography, B-roll, music, etc.